 The following driving directions assume that you picked up your rental car from one of the major car rental agencies at Kahului Airport.
 The route is shown on the image below, courtesy of Google Maps.
-It circles the West Maui mountains in a clockwise direction and passes the town of Lahaina on its way to Honokeana Cove.
+It circles the West Maui mountains in a clockwise direction and follows the Lahaina Bypass on its way to Honokeana Cove.
 You may click the image for a higher-resolution version.

-Ask the car rental counter for one of their map books, and for how to get on Highway HI-380 (Kuihelani Hwy) / Dairy Road going toward Lahaina.
-The directions below take you along Dairy Road, which passes through Kahului before joining Kuihelani Hwy.
+Ask at your car rental counter for one of their map books, and for how to get on Highway HI-380 (Kuihelani Hwy) going toward West Maui.

 You will arrive at a T-intersection with a traffic light.
 Use either lane to turn left onto Highway HI-30, southbound.
-The right lane will disappear, so be prepared for a merge.
+After you turn left, the right lane will disappear, so be prepared for a merge.
 Continue on HI-30 for 12.3 miles.
 During the last quarter-mile the road will turn inland, away from the ocean.

 Continue straight through the intersection.
 You are now on Highway HI-3000, the Lahaina Bypass.
 This highway was built just for you, to make your visit easier by bypassing the heaviest Lahaina traffic, and by bypassing a frequently flooded portion of the coastal road.
 Continue 4.8 miles on the Bypass.